-After introducing our Startup Progress Barometer, we got quite a few responses about the time it takes to go through the different phases.
+After introducing our NEXT Canvas, we got quite a few responses about the time it takes to go through the different stages.
 Someone even called it crazy talk that it takes 3 to 6 months to define the problem and solution.
 So let’s dive a bit further into the journey to product/market fit, the time it takes to get there, and what type of investment is most suitable for the phase you are in.

 As you can see in our NEXT Canvas above, there are roughly four phases every startup goes through to get to product/market fit.
 At first, you have to prove there is a problem, then prove your solution solves that problem, prove your customers will pay, and finally prove you can scale your business model.